lightning4747/Task-Management-System/README.md

 A full-stack Kanban board application with an integrated AI chatbot, built with a modern React frontend and Node.js/Express backend.

 ---
+# update
+Removed the deployment due to infra cost 🙏

 ## 🖼️ Screenshots